herolab-uga/ros-network-analysis/README.md

 ## Network Quality
 This node records the RSSI value of the network in dBm.
+Received Signal Strength Indicator (RSSI) is a measurement of the power present in a received wireless signal.
+This node reads the /proc/net/wireless for the given interface name to publish or record all the signal quality data.

 ```
   rosrun network_analysis wireless_quality.py
 ```
+This command will print "Initialized measurement of wireless quality of _iface_ interface" and starts publishing the RSSI values or it will print "The specified interface _iface_ does not exist or is disconnected.
+Please check" or any other error message if there is any error.
+In the rosbag it will record the rssi, lqi and noise data along with the timestamp and other fields mentioned in the ROS message type.

 ### ROS Topics
 The node publishes measurements in the ROS topic: "network_analysis/wireless_quality" by default